HL7/fhir-patient-correction/input/pagecontent/specification.md

 <div>{%include state-diagram.svg%}</div>

-Please note that statuses shown containing underscores in this diagram actually use hyphens instead.
+Please note that statuses shown containing underscores in these diagrams actually use hyphens instead.
 For example, "in_review" should be interpreted as "in-review".
+<div>{%include state-diagram2.svg%}</div>

 ### Must Support

 Must Support on any profile data element **SHALL** be interpreted as follows: